 All the same, long stretches of cold weather are unpleasant.
 Some years there is snow on all the trees, and a thaw or rain in the fall will mean that all winter the spruce boughs are covered with ice.
 That makes them miserable for a man who uses spruce boughs as beds for himself and his dogs.

 Until I tried it after fifteen years of camping without one, I didn't realize how comfortable a tent can be in the wintertime.
 But one year when I was alone with five dogs and a big toboggan, I bought a small tent.
 That was the best investment I ever made.
 The tent was five feet by five with a three-foot wall.
-From then on I put my tent up near some creek where there were plenty of small spruce and some open water (as there usually is in the narrows).
+From then on I put my tent up near some creek where there was plenty of small spruce and some open water (as there usually is in the narrows).
 It is much better to camp near open water than to have to melt snow or ice.
 After packing down the snow and laying some spruce boughs, I would set up my tent with ridgepoles through the two holes along the peak and uprights on the outside.
 That didn't take long.
 When the tent was up, I would put a dried caribou hide where I planned to sleep and my robe on the hide.
-No cold could possibly seep up from underneath.
+No cold could seep up from underneath.

 I always had a grub box, a fork, a hunting knife, a cup, a pail for making tea, a frying pan and a cooking kettle to put inside my tent.
-I would flatten two good sized sticks and put three cans on them with my camp stove on top of that: The cans kept the stove off the spruce boughs so there was no danger of the wood catching fire.
+I would flatten two good-sized sticks and put three cans on them with my camp stove on top of that: The cans kept the stove off the spruce boughs so there was no danger of the wood catching fire.
 Cans and stove pipes could be packed away inside the stove for travelling.

 As soon as I could after stopping for the night I used to start a fire in my stove, put on a kettle of water, and lean some meat against the hot tin to roast.
 By the time I had bedded down my dogs and cut enough firewood for the night, my supper would be cooked and I could settle down to enjoy it, knowing that the day's work was done.

 Every fall when I made my first trip north, I would try to find a series of places where there was open water, dry wood and small spruce trees.
 There I would put up my tent each night.
 The next time I made the trip, these places would be waiting, the snow already hard-packed and extra wood waiting.
 I could come in even after dark to one of these places where I had previously camped and it wouldn't take long to get ready for the night.
-It doesn't ever get really dark in the winter time there, as I have said; and besides I carried candles and a gas lamp too.
+It doesn't ever get really dark in the wintertime there, as I have said; and besides, I carried candles and a gas lamp too.

 It was really comfortable to stay in a tent, especially after so many years of camping out in the wind and the snow and the cold.
 It was just like starting a new way of life.
-When I felt like it, I could stay over an extra day on my trapline or explore new country and set out a short line in a new area.
+When I felt like it, I could stay over an extra day on my trapline or explore a new country and set out a short line in a new area.
 Wherever I put up my tent, I was always at home.
 I could stay a whole month on my trapline if the notion struck me.
 My dogs always kept me from feeling lonely.
 I always made a good bed for them and tried to feed them well, though I have known natives who drove their dogs as much as four days without food.
 Dogs work hard for a man and are his best friends in the North.
 They deserve good treatment.
 I have been on the trapline when I have heard my dogs whining all night from the cold, but no man can control bitter weather.
 The longest I ever left them unfed was one day, and that was only when I had nothing for them.

 As I have said, a tent gives a man more comfort than an unprotected bed on spruce boughs.
 But I have heard of men who didn't bother even with the spruce boughs, let alone a tent.
 I have heard of an old-timer who was supposed to have slept by his campfire all winter when he was on his trapline.
 It is said that he walked from Cree Lake to the north end of Reindeer Lake and back again, always sleeping on the ground beside his campfire.
 This may be true.
 It is possible.
 A man can take the dried hides of two cow caribou, trim off the legs and sew the hides together, in this way making a very warm sleeping bag that is light to carry on a trapline and that might serve for sleeping by a campfire.
 But I couldn't do that and I would never try it unless I had to.

 One fall I was caught out, without camping equipment.
-In our travels, my partner and I came to as big lake that we could not travel on and we were unable to get back to our camp by night fall.
+In our travels, my partner and I came to a big lake that we could not travel on and we were unable to get back to our camp by nightfall.
 We built up a big fire on the white sand.
 When it was time to sleep, we moved the fire to a new spot and put some spruce boughs on the sand where it had been.
 Sand holds the heat a long time.
 We lay on the spruce boughs with only a piece of canvas over us.
-At first we were almost too hot, and we managed a good night's sleep for sand held some of the fire's warmth until next morning.
+At first, we were almost too hot, and we managed a good night's sleep for sand held some of the fire's warmth until next morning.

 The experience that made me afraid of sleeping beside a campfire happened the winter that the caribou failed to come -- a story that I will tell later.
 At this time my partner and I went separate ways for a time.
 I left the dogs with him and set out to hang up our traps on the line because we couldn't keep up the trapline without food for our dogs and ourselves.
-At first the weather was fairly good, but the farther I went the colder it grew.
-When the weather is really cold, the fur don't run as well as they do when it is milder.
+At first, the weather was fairly good, but the farther I went the colder it grew.
+When the weather is really cold, the fur doesn't run as well as they do when it is milder.
 Since I had no dogs to pull provisions, I was without robes and I was sleeping beside my campfire.

 For the first four nights I would waken when the dying fire made me feel chilly and I would build it up again.
-It takes a lot of wood for a whole night when it is very cold, but I was in good territory where there was lots of jackpine -- dry wood with no bark on it.
+It takes a lot of wood for a whole night when it is very cold, but I was in a good territory where there was lots of jackpines -- dry wood with no bark on it.

-I made a different camp every night, sometime having better luck at finding wood than at other times.
+I made a different camp every night, sometimes having better luck at finding wood than at other times.
 The fifth night I was camping where there was especially good jackpine.
 I built up a roaring fire and dozed off.
 Later I woke to find it had died down and I piled on fresh wood.
 Then I fell into a deep, deep sleep.
 I hadn't had a proper night's rest since leaving camp and I was very tired.
 Perhaps four hours went by.
 I remember coming half awake and seeing most of the wood burnt to ashes, only a bit of red left.
 How drowsy I felt, how warm and comfortable!
 I closed my eyes.
 Surely the fire would keep.
 Suddenly something told me I must get up and pile on more wood, urgently reminding me that it is hard to start a fire when the original heat has died out.

 Struggling to get to my feet, I found to my horror that I could hardly move!
 For four hours I had lain with my face to the fire.
 My back was so chilled it was almost rigid.
 When I managed to build up that fire again, it was then I realized how cold I had been.
 My nose, my cheeks, the tips of my fingers were all frost-bitten.
 Exhausted as I was at that time, I still marvel at what made me rouse myself instead of drifting off to sleep again -- into a sleep from which I would never have awakened.
-Sometime I remember that in those days my parents were still alive and I wonder if perhaps a message of survival came through to me from them.
+Sometimes I remember that in those days my parents were still alive and I wonder if perhaps a message of survival came through to me from them.

-It was sixty below and colder when I made that near fatal trip.
+It was sixty below and colder when I made that near-fatal trip.
 I didn't dare to sleep any more that night.
 I started on the trail again early the next morning under a full moon that made the world bright as day.
 About noon I found a place where the sun was beating down on a place, a spot from which all the snow had blown away.
 I made a fire, put down spruce boughs and slept for a few hours.
 In this way, travelling at night and napping when I dared during the day, I finished the trip back to camp.

 That trip lasted for ten nights.
 When I finally arrived back in camp, Fred was there, back from his hunting trip with a small woodland caribou to keep us going for a while.
 I told him about my trip and how nearly I had come to freezing to death beside my campfire.